Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 What better city to consider your place in the world and explore what positive difference you can make than studying in one of the UK’s best cities for quality of life?
 The University of Manchester is the only UK university that prizes social responsibility as a core goal.

-Plus, the Times Higher Education 2022 ranks Manchester as the #8 best university in the UK.
+Plus, the Times Higher Education 2025 ranks Manchester as the #8 best university in the UK

 Why is the University of Manchester one of the best universities in History UK?
-Because the Guardian 2021 for History ranked it #9 in the UK.
-And the High Fliers Research 2022 review reports that Manchester is the most targeted university by UK’s Top Graduate Employers.
+Because the Complete University Guide 2024 for History ranked it #11 in the UK.

 What Makes the Manchester History Course for Undergraduates Unique?